How To Get Healthy Hair

 Shield Strands From The Sun

-As much as you may adore your lighter, sun-kissed hair strands after a long beach vacation, lengthy exposure to UV rays may be doing more harm than good to your hair.
+As much as you may adore your lighter, sun-kissed clean hair strands after a long beach vacation, lengthy exposure to UV rays may be doing more harm than good to your hair.
 Environmental factors—think heat, pollution, humidity, and ultraviolet radiation—may cause damage to your hair.
 You may want to protect your hair a little extra from the sun.

 Switching to a relevant shampoo and conditioner at this time should be a preferred choice.
 Also, make sure you cover your hair will a scarf while traveling outside to prevent sweetness and dandruff problems later ahead.
 Covering up is your best bet at minimizing the negative effects of over-exposure to the sun’s harmful UV rays.
 Also, avoiding peak sun hours—10 a.m. to 4 p.m.—can make a difference, as can seeking shade when possible.
 Stay hydrated all the time!